lacimarsik/harmony-analyser/README.md

 ![harmony-analyser](http://www.marsik.sk/laci/mff/github/chord_transition_tool.png)

 ## Installation
+For a simple chord analysis, simply download the latest stable version [ha-executable-1.1.jar](https://github.com/lacimarsik/harmony-analyser/blob/master/target/ha-executable-1.1.jar) and run it using `java -jar ha-executable-1.1.jar`.
+If you wish to run the latest beta, or perform a song analysis, a more thourough setup is needed as external libraries need to be present on your system.
+Please check the pre-requisites below.

 Pre-requisites:
 * Running [JRE](https://www.java.com/en/download/) 8 or higher on your machine
 * Download and install [libsndfile](http://www.mega-nerd.com/libsndfile/) 1.0.27 or higher (Linux: Usually supported by package manager)